hexagram30/hexagramMUSH/README.md

 Lines, I guess :-) The eight trigrams of the bāguà (八卦) were already in my head as possible inspiration for a name, so it was a small leap to six lines for a hexagram of the Zhōu yì (周易, also known as the [Yijing][yijing]).
-The next step was looking that the various translations of the 64 hexagrams of the Zhōu yì to find one that fit with the spirit of building good games for all.
+The next step was looking at the various translations of the 64 hexagrams of the Zhōu yì to find one that fit with the spirit of building good games for all.